 This test is intended to be used in a setting where the test results can be used definitively to make a diagnosis.

 Some drug treatment programs do not require confirmatory testing of screen-positive specimens.
 In those settings, UDOA / Drug Abuse Survey, Urine is a less costly option.

 Testing begins with immunoassay screen.
 Positives are confirmed and quantitated by gas chromatography-mass spectrometry or liquid chromatography-tandem mass spectrometry at an additional charge.

 This assay was designed to screen for and confirm by gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS) for the following drugs:

-This assay represents the coupling of IDOAU / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines, Urine).
+This assay represents the coupling of UDOA / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines Confirmation, Urine).
 All positive screening results are confirmed by GC-MS or LC-MS/MS, and quantitated, before a positive result is reported.

 Screening cutoff concentrations